-When looking for new software for your organisation, you want something that is reliable, efficient, modern, user-friendly, and - perhaps most importantly - catering to all your needs by doing its job properly.
+When looking for new software for your organisation, you want something that is reliable, efficient, modern, user-friendly, and – perhaps more importantly – catering to all your needs by allowing you to do your job properly.

-Regardless of whether you’re running a major digital transformation programme, or just considering a new piece of software for your organisation, it is very likely that you’re faced with the dilemma of choosing ready-made software or a tailor-made solution.
+Regardless of whether you’re running a major digital transformation programme or simply considering a new piece of software for your organisation, it’s very likely that you’re faced with the dilemma of choosing a ready-made solution or bespoke software.

 |LOWER INITIAL COST: Packaged software tends to be cheaper, as the costs of development have been spread across thousands of purchasers of the solution.||HIGHER COST WITH MANY USERS: With ‘cost per licence’ payment model in particular, the bill can be quite hefty.
 Especially if you need your software to be used by a large number of employees at your company.
 Not to mention, these fees must be paid periodically.|

 |READY WHEN YOU ARE: When using off-the-shelf software, what you need to do is have it set up on your machines and start using it immediately.
 In case of centrally hosted solutions, there is even no need for installations.||NEED FOR CONFIGURATION: At times, you may find that commercially available products don’t quite meet the specific needs of your company, or are not compatible with your other systems.
 This may mean you require additional personalisation of the product, which usually leads to unexpected extra costs, and is not always possible.|

 |AVAILABILITY OF TRAINING: A packaged solution is likely to have an established base of training materials.
 They come from the official producer of the software and corporate training companies, but also from its avid users (think YouTube tutorials and community forums).||COMPLEXITY: Too many features can cause confusion among users and unnecessary clutter in the application.
 You may not be able to hide or remove functionalities or fields your staff neither like, nor need.
 This makes the system larger and harder to learn.|